 Finally, if you’re feeling overwhelmed by the sheer awesomeness that was the conference, and you have so many things you want to learn and hundreds of new links marked as “to-read,” check out this handy guide from Matt Waite for how you can successfully deal with it.

 Jeremy B. Merrill is an programmer/journalist at the New York Times and a core developer on the Tabula project.
 He likes building things—especially tools for finding the story amid all the digital noise.

-Sisi Wei is news applications developer at ProPublica, where she builds interactive stories (and newsgames!) that serve the public interest.
+Sisi Wei is Deputy Director for News Apps at ProPublica, where her team builds interactive stories (and newsgames!) that serve the public interest.
 Previously, she was a Graphics Editor at the Washington Post.
 She is also the co-founder of Code with me, a high-impact workshop focused on teaching journalists how to code.
 Sisi graduated from Northwestern University with majors in journalism, philosophy and legal studies.